mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.branch.parameter.reactance
 ```

-In the given example, the [`@addGenerator`](@ref @addGenerator) macro is utilized instead of repeatedly specifying the `magnitude` keyword in the [`addGenerator!`](@ref addGenerator!) function.
+In the given example, the [`@generator`](@ref @generator) macro is utilized instead of repeatedly specifying the `magnitude` keyword in the [`addGenerator!`](@ref addGenerator!) function.
 This macro creates a generator template with a default value for `magnitude`, which is automatically applied every time the [`addGenerator!`](@ref addGenerator!) function is called.
 Therefore, it eliminates the requirement to set the magnitude value for each individual generator:
 ```@repl CreateBusTemplate
 system.generator.voltage.magnitude
 ```